awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-getting-started.md

 You can also create your own policy based on the permissions allowed and denied in the provided managed policies\.
 If you use the IAM console policy editor to create your own policy, choose **SQL Workbench** as the service for which you create the policy in the visual editor\.
 The query editor v2 uses the service name AWS SQL Workbench in the visual editor and IAM Policy Simulator\.

-For a principal \(an IAM user or IAM role\) to connect to an Amazon Redshift cluster, they need the permissions in one of the query editor v2 managed policies\.
+For a principal \(a user with an IAM role assigned\) to connect to an Amazon Redshift cluster, they need the permissions in one of the query editor v2 managed policies\.
 They also need the `redshift:GetClusterCredentials` permission to the cluster\.
-To get this permission, someone with administrative permission can attach a policy to the IAM users or IAM roles that need to connect to the cluster by using temporary credentials\.
+To get this permission, someone with administrative permission can attach a policy to the  IAM roles used to connect to the cluster by using temporary credentials\.
 You can scope the policy to specific clusters or be more general\.
 For more information about permission to use temporary credentials, see [Create an IAM role or user with permissions to call GetClusterCredentials](generating-iam-credentials-role-permissions.md)\.

-For a principal \(an IAM user or IAM role\) to turn on the ability in the **Account settings** page for others in the account to **Export result set**, they need the `sqlworkbench:UpdateAcountExportSettings` permission\.
+For a principal \(typically a user with an IAM role assigned\) to turn on the ability in the **Account settings** page for others in the account to **Export result set**, they need the `sqlworkbench:UpdateAcountExportSettings` permission attached the role\.
 This permission is included in the `AmazonRedshiftQueryEditorV2FullAccess` AWS managed policy\.

 As new features are added to query editor v2, the AWS managed policies are updated as needed\.
 If you create your own policy based on the permissions allowed and denied in the provided managed policies, edit your policies to keep them up to date with changes to the managed policies\.
 For more information about managed policies in Amazon Redshift, see [AWS\-managed \(predefined\) policies for Amazon Redshift](redshift-iam-access-control-identity-based.md#redshift-policy-resources.managed-policies)\.

-You can use the IAM console to attach IAM policies to an IAM user or an IAM role\.
-After you attach a policy to a role, you can attach the role to an IAM user\.

-**To attach the IAM policies to an IAM user**

-1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. Choose **Users**\.

-1. Choose the user that needs access to the query editor v2\.

-1. Choose **Add permissions**\.

-1. Choose **Attach existing policies directly**\.

-1. For **Policy names**, choose the proper policies as previously described\.

-1. Choose **Next: Review**\.

-1. Choose **Add permissions**\.

-**To attach the IAM policies to an IAM role**

-1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. Choose **Roles**\.

-1. Choose the role that needs access to the query editor v2\.

-1. Choose **Attach policies**\.

-1. For **Policy names**, choose the proper policies as previously described\.

-1. Choose **Attach policy**\.
+To provide access, add permissions to your users, groups, or roles:
++ Users and groups in AWS IAM Identity Center \(successor to AWS Single Sign\-On\):

+  Create a permission set\.
+Follow the instructions in [Create a permission set](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtocreatepermissionset.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.
++ Users managed in IAM through an identity provider:

+  Create a role for identity federation\.
+Follow the instructions in [Creating a role for a third\-party identity provider \(federation\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp.html) in the *IAM User Guide*\.
++ IAM users:
-For more information about using IAM to manage users and roles, see [Changing permissions for an IAM user](https://docs.aws.amazon.com/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*\.
+  + Create a role that your user can assume\.
+Follow the instructions in [Creating a role for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.
+  + \(Not recommended\) Attach a policy directly to a user or add a user to a user group\.
+Follow the instructions in [Adding permissions to a user \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*\.

 ## Setting up principal tags to connect to query editor v2 as a federated user<a name="query-editor-v2-principal-tags-iam"></a>

-To access the query editor v2 as a federated user, either set up your IAM role or IAM user with principal tags\.
+To access the query editor v2 as a federated user, either set up your IAM role or user with principal tags\.
 Or, set up your identity provider \(IdP\) to pass in `RedshiftDbUser` and \(optionally\) `RedshiftDbGroups`\.
-For more information about using IAM to manage tags, see [Passing session tags in AWS Security Token Service](https://docs.aws.amazon.com/latest/UserGuide/id_session-tags.html) in the *IAM User Guide*\.
+For more information about using IAM to manage tags, see [Passing session tags in AWS Security Token Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_session-tags.html) in the *IAM User Guide*\.
 To set up access using AWS Identity and Access Management, an administrator can add tags using the IAM console \([https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\)\.

 **To add principal tags to an IAM role**